Eka Hotel: Our full report

-The main activities at the Eka are likely to be packing and preparing for your next flight, but if you’re here for a little longer, then the swimming pool looks clean and inviting – if inevitably a little chilly for most of the year.
-There’s a fitness gym, too, located at one end of the pool.
-The northeast corner of Nairobi National Park is right opposite the hotel, just behind its principal competitor, the more glamorous Ole-Sereni, and the nearest park access gate is East Gate, less than 4km down the Mombasa Highway – though you may well have to go the park headquarters in Langata to pay your park fee.
+The main activities at the Eka are likely to be packing and preparing for your next flight, but if you’re here for a little longer, then the swimming pool looks inviting – if inevitably a little chilly for most of the year.
+There’s a fitness gym and small spa, too, located at one end of the pool.
+The northeast corner of Nairobi National Park is right opposite the hotel, and the nearest park access gate is East Gate, less than 4km down the Mombasa Highway – though you may well have to go the park headquarters in Langata to pay your park fee.

-Directions: The Eka Hotel is 12km from Nairobi Jomo Kenyatta International Airport and 5km from Nairobi Wilson Airport for safari flights.
+- The Eka Hotel is 12km from Nairobi Jomo Kenyatta International Airport (about 15 minute drive) and 5km from Nairobi Wilson Airport for safari flights.